Volta Region: Regional Commissioners and Ministers

-The current Regional Minister, Archibald Letsa was appointed in February 2017.
+The current Regional Minister, James Gunu was appointed in January 2025.

 Administrative divisions

 Before the regional demarcation in December 2018, the region had 25 MMDA's (made up of 0 Metropolitan, 5 Municipal and 20 Ordinary Assemblies) with all the administrative changes as of December 2012.
 After the census, the Oti Region was carved out of it, reducing the size of the region and the number of administrative districts to 18.

 The political administration of the region is through the local government system.
 Under this administration system, the region is divided into 18 MMDA's (made up of 0 Metropolitan, 6 Municipal and 12 Ordinary Assemblies).
 Each District, Municipal or Metropolitan Assembly, is administered by a Chief Executive, representing the central government but deriving authority from an Assembly headed by a presiding member elected from among the members themselves.
 The current list is as follows:

 The following districts are now within the boundaries of the Oti Region which was formally created on 15 February 2019.